James Madison: Military actions

-After the disastrous start to the war, Madison accepted Russia's invitation to arbitrate, and sent a delegation led by Gallatin and John Quincy Adams (the first son of former President John Adams) to Europe to negotiate a peace treaty.
+After the disastrous start to the war, Madison accepted Russia's invitation to arbitrate and sent a delegation led by Gallatin and John Quincy Adams (the son of former President John Adams) to Europe to negotiate a peace treaty.
 While Madison worked to end the war, the United States experienced some impressive naval successes, by the USS Constitution and other warships, that boosted American morale.
 Victorious in the Battle of Lake Erie, the U.S. crippled the supply and reinforcement of British military forces in the western theater of the war.
-In the aftermath of the Battle of Lake Erie, General William Henry Harrison defeated the forces of the British and of Tecumseh's confederacy at the Battle of the Thames.
+General William Henry Harrison defeated the forces of the British and of Tecumseh's confederacy at the Battle of the Thames.
 The death of Tecumseh in that battle marked the permanent end of armed Native American resistance in the Old Northwest and any hope of a united Indian nation.
 In March 1814, Major General Andrew Jackson broke the resistance of the British-allied Muscogee Creek in the Old Southwest with his victory at the Battle of Horseshoe Bend.
-Despite those successes, the British continued to repel American attempts to invade Canada, and a British force captured Fort Niagara and burned the American city of Buffalo in late 1813.
+Despite these successes, the British continued to repel American attempts to invade Canada, and a British force captured Fort Niagara and burned the American city of Buffalo in late 1813.

-In August 1814, the British landed a large force on the shores of Chesapeake Bay and routed Winder's army at the Battle of Bladensburg.
-The Madisons escaped capture by fleeing to Virginia by horseback, however, the British captured Washington and burned many of its buildings.
-The charred remains of the capital signified a humiliating defeat for Madison and America.
-The British army next moved on Baltimore, but the U.S. repelled the British attack in the Battle of Baltimore, and the British army departed from the Chesapeake region in September.
+On August 24, 1814, the British landed a large force on the shores of Chesapeake Bay and routed General William Winder's army at the Battle of Bladensburg.
+Madison, who had earlier inspected Winder's army, escaped British capture by fleeing to Virginia, though the British captured Washington and burned many of its public buildings, including the White House.
+Dolley bravely secured the portrait of George Washington, before she abandoned the White House, escaped British capture, and fled to Virginia.
+The charred remains of the capital signified a humiliating defeat for James Madison and America.
+On August 27, Madison returned to Washington to view the carnage of the city.
+Dolley returned to the capital the following day.
+On September 8, the Madisons moved into the Octagon House.
+The British army next advanced on Baltimore, but the U.S. repelled the British attack in the Battle of Baltimore, and the British army departed from the Chesapeake region in September.
 That same month, U.S. forces repelled a British invasion from Canada with a victory at the Battle of Plattsburgh.
-The British public began to turn against the war in North America, and British leaders began to look for a quick exit from the conflict.
+The British public began to turn against the war in North America, and British leaders started to look for a quick exit from the conflict.